Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ---

-## 9. SSH Login to the DGX Spark Server
+## 9. Login and Control the DGX Spark Server
-### 9.1 Logging to the DGX Spark Server from your Mac/PC Client
+### 9.1 SHH Login to the DGX Spark Server from your Mac/PC Client
-Use **SSH** with this super simple one-line command (you'll need to enter the DGX Spark boot password)
+Use the following simple one-line **SSH** command to login DGX Spark Server. (you'll need to enter the DGX Spark boot password)
 ```
 # Remove <DGX Spark username>, and replace it with the username used to log in after DGX Spark boots
 # Remove <192.168.x.x>, and replace it with DGX Spark intranet IP address (192.168.x.x)
 ssh <DGX Spark username>@<192.168.x.x>
 ```

-### 9.2 Monitoring the DGX Spark Server
+### 9.2 Two Example Methods to Control/Monitor the DGX Spark Server
-Method 1: From your Mac/PC Client, run this command to monitor the DGX Spark server's GPU temperature (GPU Temp column) and GPU utilization (GPU-Util column) once per second.
+**Control/Monitor DGX Spark Server from your Mac/PC Client** Method 1: From your Mac/PC Client, run this command to monitor the DGX Spark server's GPU temperature (GPU Temp column) and GPU utilization (GPU-Util column) once per second.
 ```
 watch -n 1 nvidia-smi